Australian Secret Intelligence Service: Activities

-Since 2004, ASIS has been running anti-people smuggling operations inside countries like Pakistan, Sri Lanka and Indonesia.
+Since 2004, ASIS has been running anti-people smuggling operations inside countries such as Pakistan, Sri Lanka and Indonesia.

-In 2013, intelligence provided by ASIS was crucial to the capture after a 14-month manhunt of a rogue soldier from the Afghan National Army, who had killed three Australian soldiers.
+In 2013, intelligence provided by ASIS was crucial to the capture, after a 14-month manhunt, of a rogue soldier from the Afghan National Army, who had killed three Australian soldiers.
 The joint operation involved ASIS, AGO, the Defence Intelligence Organisation and Australian Signals Directorate, along with Britain's MI6 and Special Air Service, the United States' CIA and National Security Agency, and Pakistan's Inter-Services Intelligence.

-In 2021, ASIS had deployed a small team to provide security and to help with the evacuation of Australian nationals and its Informants during Kabul airlift in Afghanistan.
+In 2021, ASIS had deployed a small team to provide security and to help with the evacuation of Australian nationals and the nation's informants during the Kabul airlift in Afghanistan.

 Controversies

 ASIS in Chile 1973

 An ASIS station was established in Chile out of the Australian embassy in July 1971 at the request of the CIA and authorised by then Liberal Party Foreign Minister William McMahon.
 New Labor Prime Minister Gough Whitlam was informed of the operation in February 1973 and signed a document ordering the closure of the operation several weeks later.
 On 1 July 1973, the ASIS station in Chile reported that it had shut down and destroyed all records.
-It appears, however, the last ASIS agent did not leave Chile until October 1973, one month after the CIA-backed 1973 Chilean coup d'état had brought down the Allende Government.
-There were also two officers of ASIO based in Santiago, working as migration officers during this period.

-It is one of two incidents that caused a confrontation between Whitlam and Bill Robertson, the director-general of ASIS, resulting in Robertson's sacking on 21 October 1975, with effect on 7 November, just four days before Whitlam's own dismissal in the 1975 Australian constitutional crisis.
+However, the last ASIS agent did not leave Chile until October 1973, one month after the CIA-backed 1973 Chilean coup d'état had brought down the Allende government.
+Two officers of ASIO were also based in Santiago, working as migration officers during this period.
+The incident was one of two that caused a confrontation between Whitlam and Bill Robertson, the director-general of ASIS, which culminated in Robertson's sacking on 21 October 1975, with effect from 7 November, just four days before Whitlam's own dismissal in the 1975 Australian constitutional crisis.
 Whitlam said Robertson had disobeyed instructions by delaying the closure of the ASIS station in Chile in 1973 and not informing Whitlam that ASIS had an active agent in East Timor in 1975.
-Robertson disputes the details in a personal statement lodged with the National Archives in 2009.
+Robertson disputed the details in a personal statement lodged with the National Archives in 2009.